LaMalditaG/cobbleemistuff/README.md

 Simple addon that add Cobblemon features to EMI.

-Right now the only additions are Cooking Pot Recipes
+Right now the only additions are Cooking Pot Recipes and Brewing Stands Recipes